xpress-embedo/ESP32P4/weather_mon_cfg_wifi/README.md

 ![Grafana Demo](doc/demo_grafana.jpg)

 Following are the features of this project.
-* It connects with the WiFi Router (as of now this information is hard-coded)
+* It connects with the WiFi Router, this information is not hard-coded, there are two ways to connect with the WiFi Router
+    - The first method is to connect with the device as it is in Access Point mode, and then open the `192.168.0.1` and enter the WiFi Router i.e. Station Mode SSID and Credentials.
+    - The second method is by using the `Setting` - `WiFi` screen to select the Public SSID and enter password to connect.
 * It fetches the IST time using SNTP
 * It initializes the display and shows several meaningful screens and actions on the screens.
 * It initializes the DHT11 sensor and send the data to InfluxDB cloud, which is then used for visualization purpose on Grafana
 * DHT11 data is also displayed on Display.
+(Here I am now using the library and it is mapped to Core-1, else I was getting flicker).

 #### The following is documentation from Hello World project, which is still applicable
 The following is the website which we are using to add several components to our project.